RuaraidhCurr/Notes/SalesForce/PD1 Notes/PD1 Exam Details & Overview.md

 	- Given a scenario, use and apply Apex control flow statements.
 	- Given a scenario, write [[SOQL & SOSL Queries#^869117|SOQL]], [[SOQL & SOSL Queries#^1c251f|SOSL]], and [[Single vs. Bulk DML Operations|DML]] statements in Apex.
 	- Given a scenario, follow best practices to write Apex classes and triggers.
-	- Given a scenario, identify the implications of governor limits on Apex transactions.
+	- Given a scenario, identify the implications of [[Governor Limits]] on Apex transactions.
 	- Describe the relationship between Apex transactions, the save order of execution, and the potential for recursion and/or cascading.
 	- Implement exception handling in Apex, including custom exceptions as needed.
 	- Given a scenario, use declarative functionality and Apex together to automate business logic.